Swift Social Justice Grants

 The program is designed to meet timely requests from organizations by and for communities of color, religious minorities, LGBTQIA communities, immigrants and refugees, and other disproportionately impacted populations.
-Organizations serving all people, as well as organizations serving boys and men, may apply if eligible, but all funding requests must specifically explain how those who identify as female will be positively impacted by the grant work.
+Organizations serving all people, as well as organizations serving boys and men, may apply if eligible, but all funding requests must specifically explain how those who identify as female will lead and be positively impacted by the grant work.

 Eligible organizations can apply for up to $1,500.
 Applications are reviewed on a monthly basis and can expect an answer to their request within four-five weeks of submitting their application.
 For successful applicants, contracts and checks are processed shortly after that.

 Thus far we've given out $23,350 in Swift Social Justice Grants to 16 different organizations.
 Awardees include: Empower the Immigrant Woman, Equality Maine, Gedakina, Maine Community Integration, Maine Immigrant Rights Coalitoin, Maine Jewish Museum, MaineTransNet, Maine Women’s Policy Center, Mano en Mano, New England Arab American Organization, Passamaquoddy Trive at Sipayik, Rise and Shine Youth Retreat partnering with For Us/By Us, Somali Community Center of Maine, University of Maine School of Law Foundation, Wabanaki Health and Wellness and the YWCA of Central Maine.